 Facebook to create privacy panel, pay US$5 billion to US to settle allegations

-The Federal Trade Commission is set to announce on Wednesday that Facebook Inc has agreed to a sweeping settlement of allegations it mishandled user privacy and pay roughly US$5 billion, two people briefed on the matter said.

-WASHINGTON: The Federal Trade Commission is set to announce on Wednesday that Facebook Inc has agreed to a sweeping settlement of significant allegations it mishandled user privacy and pay US$5 billion, two people briefed on the matter said.
+WASHINGTON: The Federal Trade Commission is set to announce on Wednesday (Jul 24) that Facebook has agreed to a sweeping settlement of significant allegations it mishandled user privacy and pay US$5 billion, two people briefed on the matter said.

 As part of the settlement, Facebook will agree to create a board committee on privacy and will agree to new executive certifications that users' privacy is being properly protected, the people said.